 Clearly, there are built-in principles in Canadian common law designed to protect minority shareholders from exploitation at the hands of controlling shareholders.
 While there were some nuances as to how effective the principles were in practice, the general sentiment amongst practitioners was that this principle was well supported in Canadian statutory and common law rules, and that Canada also offers statutory protections to other stakeholders beyond what is outlined in the principle.

 5. Principal Measure of Shareholder Interests

-Principle: "The market value of the publicly traded corporation's shares is the principal measure possible change in attitude by the courts.
-Ben-Ishai and Puri suggest the cautious approach by the courts is likely to continue in the near future.
+Principle: "The market value of the publicly traded corporation's shares is the principal measure of its shareholders' interests."